Air ducts in a home with metal-baked tape applied to prevent air duct leakage

 Poor Maintenance

-Having your air ducts professionally cleaned and maintained every three to five years can help keep your system running at peak performance.
+Having your air ducts professionally cleaned and inspected every three to five years can help keep your system running at peak performance.

 Age